Can organizing your space impact your mental health?

 Dice with letters, forming words Mental Health.

-We all live different lives, surrounded by different people, interacting with different things.
+We all live different lives, surrounded by different people, and interacting with different things.
 Everything in our environment leaves a mark in the long run.
 While we can choose who we spend time with, not many people pay attention to the space they live in.
 It often becomes something we all just get used to, be it due to a lack of finances, or simply a lack of options.
 The importance of our living environment is immense, and even a few small changes can make a difference in our lives.
 With that in mind, I would like to give an answer to one question – can organizing your space impact your mental health?

 How confined spaces affect our mental health?

 I have had a lot of experience living in a cramped-up apartment.
-Just my girlfriend and me in a single room that was at the same time the living room, the bedroom, and the kitchen, and a small bathroom.
+Just my girlfriend and me in a single room that was at the same time the living room, the bedroom, the kitchen, and a small bathroom.
 At first, everything was fine.
 I always thought about how there are people who don’t have a roof over their heads or live in much worse conditions.
 I went with it.

 However, after some time, I noticed that I was becoming more and more nervous.
 The apartment had to be cleaned and organized every day, which always took a lot of time, even though it was such a small space.
 If you skipped one day, things would start to pile up and soon we would be in a mess that caused even more tension.
 Living in that apartment felt more like work.